-GP4 Teacher Workshop, Tuesday, 2nd September Engineers House - 9.00-1.30pm (including lunch)
+GP4 Teacher Workshop, Tuesday, 3rd September Wills Hall Conference Centre, Bristol - 9-1.30pm (including lunch)

-As a minimum all new teachers are expected to attend and we encourage GP tutors to attend a workshop every 3 years, but we'd be really pleased to see all our prospective tutors.
+As a minimum we encourage GP tutors to attend a workshop every 3 years, but we'd be really pleased to see all our prospective tutors.
 Please email phc-teaching@bristol.ac.uk to book a place.

-Please involve your students with all aspects of patient care, we hope your students will become embedded in your team and that you will miss them when they leave.
+Please involve your students with all aspects of patient care including consultations, authentic tasks, quality and safety improvement activities, community staff and facilities you refer to or have access to and more.
+We hope your students will become embedded in your team and that you will miss them when they leave.